 Located just a few blocks from Verizon Center, this 13,000 square-foot subterranean spot is a fun place for sports thanks to a game-focused setup that includes trivia nights, cornhole leagues, beer pong tournaments, shuffleboard, foosball and giant Jenga.
 But on game days, you can catch the action on a huge 22-foot movie screen, plus lots of other games on nine 10-foot screens around the space.

-This gastropub, located in the heart of downtown, provides plenty of craft beer, plenty of hospitality and a food menu plentiful with innovative takes on classic bar dishes (corn and crab hushpuppies, Korean short rib tacos, blue crab mac and cheese).
+This gastropub, located in the heart of Chinatown, provides plenty of craft beer, plenty of hospitality and a food menu plentiful with innovative takes on classic bar dishes (corn and crab hushpuppies, Korean short rib tacos, blue crab mac and cheese).
 Its rustic and open setting is perfect for kicking back and enjoying the big game.